 Moorestown’s Main Street bisects the town and offers quaint shopping and restaurants along a quiet stretch at its center, while true shopaholics can get their fix at the Moorestown Mall, which features several gourmet restaurants, a movie theater and outposts of some of the nation’s top retailers, across town.
 And a short trip along Moorestown’s winding, bucolic roads takes you on a scenic voyage through sweeping tracts of farmland, grazing livestock and horses and acres of parks and nature preserves.
 It’s tough to remember you’re just 30 minutes from downtown Philadelphia!

-Moorestown offers a bevy of different housing options for buyers looking to raise their families there — from majestic country estates to cozy, modern townhomes — and the median home sales price for last quarter was just shy of $500,000.
+Moorestown offers a bevy of different housing options for buyers looking to raise their families there — from majestic country estates to cozy, modern townhomes — and the median home sales price for last quarter was $545,000.

-The average home sale price last quarter was just under $260,000.
-But great value doesn’t mean buyers need to sacrifice in other areas: Graduates of Voorhees’ excellent public school system surpass the national average SAT score, while more than 91 percent go on to college.
+The average home sale price last quarter was just under $270,000.
+But great value doesn’t mean buyers need to sacrifice in other areas: Graduates of Voorhees’ excellent public school system surpass the national average SAT score, while 88 percent go on to college.

 South Jersey is positively brimming with great attractions, excellent schools and friendly towns that make the perfect setting in which to raise your family.
-And if you are thinking of taking that next step, be sure to visit these communities with a real estate professional who knows them inside and out.
+And if you are thinking of taking that next step, be sure to visit these communities with a real estate professional like Anne E. Koons who knows them inside and out.